 The Bachelor of Science in Nursing (Pre-licensure) is a significantly rigorous program, both academically and based on the time commitment required.
 Students who choose to apply for secondary admission to the nursing program should understand all the additional nursing policies students must adhere to in order to be admitted, progress, and graduate from the program.
+Although it may be possible for some students to work and remain in the program, based on the rigor and clinical requirements, The College of Nursing and Health Care Professions strongly recommends that students do not work or reduce work hours to focus on the academic and clinical components of the program.
 Students who cannot meet the academic rigor of the courses, as well as prioritize time-demanding program requirements above all else, will likely have a difficult time meeting the requirements of the program.
 Students may apply for secondary admission to GCU's Fast-Track BSN offered at the main campus and/or the Accelerated BSN (ABSN) offered at satellite locations.
 The admission policies and criteria are different for Fast-Track BSN vs ABSN, and details are outlined below.
 Students that are secondarily accepted and begin NSG and Clinical Coursework at a specific location (whether it be Fast-Track BSN at the main campus or ABSN at any satellite location) will not be allowed to switch locations in the future.